 Ranges and hills

 The King Country is a broad expanse of uplifted sedimentary rock west of the North Island main divide and central volcanic zone.
-It is an area of steep, rolling hills and valleys dissected by rivers and streams, and is part of a larger, geologically similar tract of land that includes inland Whanganui and Taranaki.
+An area of steep, rolling hills and valleys dissected by rivers and streams, it is part of a larger, geologically similar tract of land that includes inland Whanganui and Taranaki.
 Mountain ranges flank the King Country – the greywacke and argillite Hērangi Range in the west and the greywacke and ignimbrite Rangitoto and Hauhungaroa ranges to the east.
 The hills are siltstone, sandstone and mudstone.

 The limestone karst landscape in the centre of the King Country is the region’s most distinctive geological feature.
 Karst landscapes occur when water dissolves carbonate rocks such as limestone, leaving rocky outcrops, sinkholes, and underground caves laden with stalagmites and stalactites.
 The region’s pure limestone, hilly terrain and high rainfall created ideal conditions for karst formation.